 - you are considering IVF or other fertility treatments, as low levels of AMH may affect the potential success of any future IVF treatment, and your response to IVF medication

 - you have had chemotherapy or ovarian surgery and want to know if it has affected your fertility

-- you suspect an ovarian tumour
+- you have a suspected an ovarian tumour

-- you would like to conceive in the future, and just want to understand your current position.
+- you would like to conceive in the future, and just want to understand your current position

 How much is an AMH test?

 At Queensland Fertility Group, the cost of an AMH test is $81.85 (this is not covered by Medicare).

 If you are over 35 and have been trying to get pregnant for more than 6 months, or under 35 and have been trying for more than 12 months it’s time to seek the advice of a Fertility Specialist.
 If you have irregular periods, or are already aware that you have a fertility issue you should seek advice sooner.

 During your first appointment you will meet with one of our experienced Fertility Specialists to discuss your medical history.
 Your doctor will typically ask you about your menstrual history, timing of intercourse, lifestyle factors, sexual issues and previous pregnancy history.
 You should feel relaxed about this appointment – your Fertility Specialist will guide the conversation, and the questions asked are designed to help you.

 This first appointment can take anywhere from 30 minutes to an hour, depending on your medical history and discussion that follows.